-Pursuing the right education to enter the right career path is instrumental for long-term success.
+Pursuing the right education to enter the right path is instrumental for long-term success.

 Often, students are misguided due to lack of authority and credible information.

-People seeking a career in finance often find themselves confused between three courses: CFA Vs. MBA?
+People seeking a best guide in finance often find themselves confused between three courses: CFA Vs. MBA?
 CFA Vs. FRM?

 #1.
 MBA: Master of Business Administration